ionvop/saucepls/docs/saucenao-example.md

-# Example of an endpoint response for SauceNao
+# Example of an endpoint response for SauceNAO

 ## Request